How to cook Palmyra Sprouts (Panang Kizhangu)?

 2. Chop them vertically in the centre.

-3. You can find shiny thick strips in the centre, remove that.
+3. You can find shiny, thick strips in the centre; remove them.

 4. Now you can eat them easily.

 5. While you eat the panang kizhangu, you might get excess fibre.
-Spit out them.
+Spit them out.

 Boiled Palmyra Sprouts/Boiled Panang Kizhangu